Frequently Asked Questions

 What financial risks exist if AI outputs are inaccurate or biased?

 Hypergen mitigates this by carefully designing solutions that ensure the AI is always summarising from the right information.
 By surfacing the right data and embedding robust testing processes, the likelihood of hallucinations or biased outputs is reduced significantly.
-While the market often overplays the risks of hallucinations, Hypergen’s focus is on designing solutions properly from the start, so clients can be confident their AI outputs are both accurate and low-risk.

 What are the reputational risks if AI makes mistakes that impact customers?

 Once the solution reaches a high level of accuracy and reliability, Hypergen works with organisations to carefully roll out external deployments.
 This phased approach, combined with rigorous testing, helps businesses reduce reputational risks while still moving quickly.
-By prioritising quality assurance and gradual exposure, Hypergen ensures organisations can innovate confidently without damaging trust.

 Which AI platforms are best for businesses?

 Where organisations have diverse environments across multiple vendors, Hypergen uses automation platforms like N8N to connect systems and enable AI-powered workflows across them.
-This ensures businesses don’t have to commit to a single ecosystem but can instead design solutions that make the most of their existing infrastructure.

 How can AI be integrated with existing systems (ERP, CRM, etc.)?